ZenyWay/opgp-service/README.md

 the service also invalidates a proxy handle when an openpgp operation mutates a key's state.

-in the current API, only the `lock` method which encrypts a private key hence clearly mutates the key. after a key is locked by the service, all proxies to the unlocked state become invalid.
+in the current API, only the `lock` method (which encrypts a private key) clearly mutates the key. after a key is locked by the service, all proxies to the unlocked state become invalid.